HeX0Rci5T/elflibrary/README.md

 # elflibrary
-A Library for parsing position independent Elf binaries
+A Library for parsing position independent ELF binaries